jan/delayed-plugins-mutex/README.md

     Delayed::Plugins::Mutex::Plugin.new # Not sure, why this is needed

 In a Rails project, this can be done in `config/initializers`.

+## Usage

+When calling delay, you can now optionally pass new arguments:

+   # If another job with the same identifier is already enqueued, this does nothing:
+   Foo.delay(enqueue_mutex: 'some identifier')

+   # If two other jobs with the same identifier is already enqueued, this does nothing:
+   Foo.delay(enqueue_mutex: 'some identifier', enqueue_limit: 2)

 ## Contributing